Stacey Dooley: Personal life

 Dooley is a feminist and has made documentaries regarding gender equality.

 Since early 2019, Dooley has been in a relationship with her Strictly Come Dancing dance partner Kevin Clifton.
 In August 2022, Dooley confirmed via Instagram that she was expecting a baby with Clifton.
-In January 2023, she gave birth to their daughter named Minnie.
+In January 2023, she gave birth to their daughter.

 Controversies

-Dooley was criticised in January 2019 for falsely portraying a Turkish woman as a Syrian sex worker living in Istanbul in her series Sex in Strange Places.
+Dooley was criticised in January 2019 for falsely portraying a Turkish woman as a Syrian sex worker living in Istanbul in her 2016 series Sex in Strange Places.
 The misrepresentation led to the Turkey episode of the documentary being removed from BBC iPlayer.

 Dooley was criticised in February 2019 after she posted photos holding a Ugandan child on her Instagram account during a trip to Uganda organised by British charity Comic Relief.
 Dooley was accused on social media of reinforcing white saviour stereotypes.
 British MP David Lammy tweeted in response to a news story about Dooley: "The world does not need any more white saviours.
 As I've said before, this just perpetuates tired and unhelpful stereotypes.
 Let's instead promote voices from across the continent of Africa and have serious debate."

 Ugandan campaign group No White Saviours wrote on Dooley's Instagram: "White saviourism is a symptom of white supremacy and something we all have to work together to deconstruct."
-Gaby Hinsliff, a columnist at The Guardian wrote: "The sight of celebrities making weepy 'personal journeys' towards understanding poverty has begun to feel more and more crass, especially where it overshadows the people whose experiences they’re meant to be understanding in the first place."
+Gaby Hinsliff, a columnist at The Guardian wrote: "The sight of celebrities making weepy 'personal journeys' towards understanding poverty has begun to feel more and more crass, especially where it overshadows the people whose experiences they're meant to be understanding in the first place."
 Dooley told The Guardian she had no regrets over the incident.
 In June 2019, Comic Relief founder Richard Curtis told members of the British Parliament that the charity would stop sending celebrities abroad as a consequence of the controversy.

-In August 2019, Dooley caused controversy for calling a Muslim prayer gesture 'an IS salute' in a Panorama documentary on IS brides.
-A BBC spokesperson confirmed that this clip had been removed from the documentary, while the teaser trailer had been edited.